Debra Marcus

 Debra Marcus (דברה מרכוס) is a British-born Israeli sprinter.

+Sports career

-Debra (Devora) Marcus won a gold medal in the 1966 Bangkok Asian Games in the 200 metres.
-She was one of a series of athletes who won medals at this event.
-Upon their return to Israel, the athletes received a warm reception from then Prime Minister Levi Eshkol.
+Debra (Debbie) Turner- Marcus won a gold medal in the 1966 Bangkok Asian Games in the 200 metres.She won a bronze medal in the 100-meter dash.
+She was one of a series of athletes who won medals at this event, receiving a warm reception from then Prime Minister Levi Eshkol upon their return.

+Marcus came to the Maccabiah Games in 1957 as a member of the British team.
+After overcoming polio, she returned to Israel for 1961 Maccabiah Games, in which she won the 100-meter dash.
+That year, she decided to move to Israel permanently and worked as a high-school physical education teacher.
+She also worked with disabled children.

+Honored as the final torchbearer, Marcus lit the ceremonial flame to open the 1965 Maccabiah Games.

+In 1966, Marcus was named Israeli Sportswoman of the Year.